blognami/blognami/README.md

 ## License

-Blognami is released under the [MIT License](https://opensource.org/licenses/MIT).
+This monorepo is released under the [MIT License](https://opensource.org/licenses/MIT).